The nonrefundable application fee is $75.

 That’s okay!
 Many students pursue counseling as a life transition or second career.
 OSU’s M.Coun in Clinical Mental Health Counseling provides a well-rounded curriculum grounded in the 8 core areas of counselor education to prepare students to begin working in the counseling field upon graduation.

 Ideally, candidates will have some background or knowledge of psychology and human development, potentially from degrees in Psychology, Addiction Studies, Human Services, Child and Family Studies, Nursing, Public Health, or related fields.
 Even majors like Sociology or Anthropology may contribute to a knowledge base that will be useful in Counseling.
-Prospective students who do not possess this background may wish to complete a MOOC (massive open online course) like Introduction to Psychology or Human Services in order to gain foundational psychology and human services-related knowledge in preparation for content in a graduate level curriculum in professional counseling.
-Here is one example, an open-source Introduction to Psychology course from Yale University.
+Prospective students who do not possess this background may wish to complete a MOOC (massive open online course) like Introduction to Psychology, Human Development or Human Services in order to gain foundational psychology and human services-related knowledge in preparation for content in a graduate-level curriculum in professional counseling.

 The M.Coun CMHC program takes approximately 3.5-4 years to complete, with courses scheduled every quarter.